 Self Erecting Tents

-A Cool Idea - In Some Circumstance
+A Cool Idea - In Some Circumstances

 When I first heard about self erecting tents, also called "pop up tents", I was intrigued.